Summer break: Steer your teen out of harm’s way by establishing driving rules

 Distracted driving crashes are one of the deadliest crimes in the United States.

 The top teen distraction for teens is other kids in the car, even more of a distraction than texting or talking on a cell phone.
 Passengers are the most important risk for teen drivers.
 Consider restricting the number of passengers until your teen or new driver gains experience behind the wheel.
+Read Full Report to know more on the legalities.

 “We’ve done a lot of research on teens and distracted driving,” said Ed Welsh, AAA Northeast regional general manager.
 “This is a big deal.
 It’s a huge problem.”
+There is legal help for the ones that are injured from a dog bite as well.

 AAA research found at least 50% of teens admitted to reading a text while driving within the past 30 days.